 2. Stroll Through the Barossa Bushgardens

-Dogs on a leash are also welcome at the Barossa Bushgardens in Nurioopta.
-Showcasing many of the native species found in the region, take a stroll on one of the nature walks through the different gardens or explore the 13-metre Labyrinth.
-There’s a water fountain for dogs next to the Old Gum Tree.
+Dogs on a leash are also welcome at the Barossa Bushgardens in Nurioopta, open daily from sunrise to sunset.
+There’s even a water fountain for dogs next to the Old Gum Tree.

 3. Visit a Lavender Farm